PLP-MERN-Stack-Development/mern-stack-integration-DedanOpiyo/README.md

 ## Assignment Overview

-You will build a blog application with the following features:
+This is a blog application with the following features:
 1. RESTful API with Express.js and MongoDB
 2. React front-end with component architecture
 3. Full CRUD functionality for blog posts